Skip to content

-Recently, Dan Meyer shared the Desmos guidelines for building great digital math activities.
+In 2016, Dan Meyer shared the Desmos guidelines for building great digital math activities.
+The Desmos curriculum is still widely used today, recently earning a perfect score from EdReports.

 These guidelines offer ways to design a wide variety of effective digital learning content.
-They also align nicely with the design principles we promote through our work with designing innovative learning experiences through Learning Environment Modeling (LEM).
-All of which help achieve learning objectives through optimally designed elearning courses - making video content achievable and successful.
+They also align nicely with the design principles we promote through our work in creating innovative learning experiences.
+These help achieve learning objectives through optimally designed e-learning courses - making video content achievable and successful.

 1. Contextualize learners by creating an intellectual need for information and skills

-All too often, we design learning content by leading with the information we want participants to know.
+We often design learning content by leading with the information we want participants to know.
 We are well-intentioned in doing this.
-We want to establish clear definitions, to create a common understanding of the learning task at hand.
-We want to ensure that the learner knows what they need to know – i.e. what we need them to know.
+We want to establish clear definitions and create a shared understanding of the task at hand.
+We want to ensure that the learner knows what they need to know – i.e., what we need them to know.
 This linear model occurs because we design learning the way we experience learning.
-Through cause-and-effect, clear definitions, and parameters, we hope to impose the same kind of rigorous structure we experienced.
+Through cause-and-effect, precise definitions, and parameters, we hope to impose the same kind of rigorous structure we experienced.

-This method of presentation usually deprives learners of context and removes their ability to freely associate to engage with the learning courses.
+This method of presentation usually deprives learners of context and removes their ability to engage freely with the learning courses.
 They are set adrift in training materials, told something is important instead of truly understanding why.
-They often have no idea why it’s important or how knowing about it makes a difference in their professional or personal lives.
+They often have no idea why it’s necessary or how knowing about it makes a difference in their professional or personal lives.

 Instead of leading with information, we should think about beginning our learning sequences with context – we should ask how we can help participants experience what they need.
 We should facilitate reflection that creates a personal context for the information.
-Interactive learning begins with association, relationships, and curiosity so the students want to seek the information for themselves.
+Interactive learning begins with association, relationships, and curiosity, so the students want to seek out information for themselves.

 It’s easier to get learners more invested in the “what” by starting with the “why.”